 3. Enter an output filename and directory, then click OK.

-Save File as ERDAS IMAGINE
+Save Raster As ERDAS IMAGINE

-This option saves raster data to IMAGINE (.img) format.
+This option saves raster data to ERDAS IMAGINE (.img) format.
 ENVI saves the following file attributes when saving a file in IMAGINE 8.x format:

 • Map information